Former Murdoch Exec: Fox News Is Poison For America

 - former President Trump’s “Big Lie” that the election was stolen from him by providing a continuous platform for wild and false claims about the election—claims refuted by more than 60 judges, Republican State election officials, recounts in numerous States and Trump’s own Attorney General; and

-- the January 6, 2021 violent assault on the U.S. Capitol by continually promoting former President Trump’s “Stop The Steal” rally;
+- the Jan.
+6, 2021, violent assault on the U.S. Capitol by continually promoting former President Trump’s “Stop The Steal” rally.

 Fox News has caused many millions of Americans—most of them Republicans (as my wife and I were for 50 years)—to believe things that simply are not true.
-For example, Yahoo News reports that 73% of Republicans blame “left-wing protesters” for the January 6 attack on the Capitol.
+For example, Yahoo News reports that 73 percent of Republicans blame “left-wing protesters” for the Jan.
+6 attack on the Capitol.
 Of course, that is ludicrous.
 All one has to do is look at the pictures or videos of the attack to see that the violent mob was comprised of Trump supporters.
-Similarly, a poll by SSRS in late April found that two-thirds of Republicans either believe or suspect that the election was stolen from Trump—60% saying there is “hard evidence” that the election was stolen.
+Similarly, a poll by SSRS in late April found that two-thirds of Republicans either believe or suspect that the election was stolen from Trump—60 percent saying there is “hard evidence” that the election was stolen.
 As noted above, this ridiculous notion has been thoroughly refuted.
-But millions of Americans believe these falsehoods because they have been drilled into their mind’s night-after-night by Fox News.
+But millions of Americans believe these falsehoods because they have been drilled into their minds, night after night, by Fox News.

 The greatest irony is that I don’t believe that most of the falsehoods on Fox News reflect Rupert Murdoch’s own views.
 I believe that he thought that it was important to protect his own health by wearing a mask during the pandemic and he encouraged me to do the same.
 I believe that he thought that it was important to protect his own health by getting vaccinated at the earliest opportunity and he encouraged me to do the same.
 And I believe that he thinks that former President Trump is an egomaniac who lost the election by turning off voters, especially suburban women, with his behavior.